zenwarr/mpv-config/README.md

 ## restore-subtitles

 Saves selected subtitle tracks to `saved-subs.json` file in mpv directory and restores them whenever file is loaded.
-It is required because mpv does not remember selected subtitles (at least secondary subtitle tracks).
+Differs from `watch-later`-saved data in that it saves secondary subtitles too (and uses subtitle file paths instead of ids).
-It also stores subtitle visibility state.
+It also stores subtitle visibility state for a secondary subtitles too.

 ## slicing-copy